 At the bend, turn right into a grassy path below the road.

 Cross the road.
-Head up a metalled road opposite.
+Head up a rocky path opposite.
 Ignore a path on the right.

 Just before a pine wood, turn right onto the small path (sign “no fires”) (post P24).

 Continue along the well-marked trail.
 Ignore a perpendicular cutting.